 Winton stresses that he receives too much attention and that his collaborator in Prague—Trevor Chadwick—and everyone who participated deserves credit.

 In fact, Winton kept his heroic deeds to himself for almost 50 years.
 His wife, Grete, didn’t even know about his rescue efforts until 1988, when she found his scrapbook in the attic, with records, photos, names and documents from his efforts.
 With his wife’s encouragement, Winton shared his story, which led to his appearance on the BBC television program That’s Life.
 The emotional video clip in this article is from that show—you’ll see the moment when he realizes that the studio audience is composed mostly of people he rescued.
+In 2002, Sir Nicholas Winton was knighted by the Queen of England in recognition of his work.

 The rescued children, many of them now grandparents, still refer to themselves as “Winton’s children.”
 And Winton said that hardly a week goes by when he isn’t in touch with one of the children or their relatives.